 Words used in the present tense shall include the future; and words used in the singular number shall include the plural, and the plural and singular, unless the context clearly indicates the contrary.

-A “building” or structure includes any part thereof.
+A “building” or “structure” includes any part thereof.

-The phrase “used for” includes “arranged for”, “designed for”, “intended for”, “maintained for”, or “occupied for”.
+The phrase “used for” includes “arranged for,” “designed for,” “intended for,” “maintained for,” or “occupied for,”

 The word “person” includes an individual, a corporation, a partnership, an incorporated association, or any other similar entity.

-Unless the context clearly indicates the contrary, where a regulation involves two or more items, conditions, provisions, or events connected by the conjunction “and”, “or”, “either…or”, the conjunction shall be interpreted as follows:
+Unless the context clearly indicates the contrary, where a regulation involves two or more items, conditions, provisions, or events connected by the conjunction “and,” “or,” “either…or,” the conjunction shall be interpreted as follows:

-“And indicates that all the connected items, conditions, provisions, or events shall apply.
+“And” indicates that all the connected items, conditions, provisions, or events shall apply.

 “Or” indicates that the connected items, conditions, or provisions, or events may apply singly or in any combination.